Don Novello: Career

 In the late 1960s, Novello worked as an advertising copywriter for Leo Burnett in Chicago.

 Novello created the Father Guido Sarducci character in 1973 after finding a monsignor's outfit for $7.50 at a St. Vincent de Paul thrift shop.
 Adding sunglasses, a broom mustache, cigarette, and a thick Italian accent, Sarducci became popular in a San Francisco nightclub.
 Sarducci appeared on San Francisco Channel 20's Chicken Little Comedy Show, and comic David Steinberg was watching.
-Steinberg hired Novello as a writer for a TV show that never aired, but he also introduced Novello to Tommy and Dick Smothers, and they hired Novello, too.
-Novello performed on the Smothers Brothers Show in 1975, appearing as Sarducci.
-He also was with Pat Paulsen during Paulsen's "Presidential Campaign Tour" in the mid-70s as his "Campaign Manager."
+Steinberg hired Novello as a writer for a TV show that never aired, but he also introduced Novello to Tommy and Dick Smothers, and they hired him, too.
+Novello appeared as Sarducci on the Smothers Brothers Show in 1975.
+He also was with Pat Paulsen during Paulsen's "Presidential Campaign Tour" in the mid-1970s as his "campaign manager."

-In the 1970s, Novello started to write letters to famous people under the pen name of Lazlo Toth (after Laszlo Toth, a deranged man who vandalized Michelangelo's Pietà in Rome).
+In the 1970s, Novello started to write letters to famous people under the pen name Lazlo Toth (after Laszlo Toth, a deranged man who vandalized Michelangelo's Pietà in Rome).
 The letters, written to suggest a serious but misinformed and obtuse correspondent, were designed to tweak the noses of politicians and corporations.
-Many of them received serious responses; Novello sometimes continued the charade correspondence at length, with humorous results.
+Many of them received serious responses; Novello sometimes continued the correspondence at length, with humorous results.
 The letters and responses were published in the books The Lazlo Letters, Citizen Lazlo!, and From Bush to Bush: The Lazlo Toth Letters.

-The Lazlo Letters, Novello's first book of stilted letters to celebrities, caught the attention of Lorne Michaels, producer of Saturday Night Live.
-Novello was hired as a writer for the show's third season in 1977–1978 where he remained through the fifth season, and returned as a writer in the eleventh season.
-He also appeared numerous times on the show in the Father Guido Sarducci character.
+The Lazlo Letters caught the attention of Lorne Michaels, producer of Saturday Night Live.
+Novello was hired as a writer for the show's third season in 1977–1978, remained through the fifth season, and returned as a writer in the eleventh season.
+He also appeared as Sarducci numerous times on the show.

-In 1980, under the name of Father Guido Sarducci, he sang lead vocals on the Warner Bros.
+In 1980, under the name Father Guido Sarducci, he sang lead vocals on the Warner Bros.
 Records release "I Won't Be Twisting This Christmas"/"Parco MacArthur" (WBS49627).
-Novello co-wrote the first tune with M. Davich, and the second tune is an Italian language cover of "MacArthur Park", the Jimmy Webb song, in an arrangement similar to that recorded by Richard Harris.
+Novello co-wrote the first tune with M. Davich, and the second is an Italian-language cover of Jimmy Webb's song "MacArthur Park", in an arrangement similar to that recorded by Richard Harris.

-Novello made newspapers around the world when he visited the Vatican in 1981 wearing the Father Guido Sarducci costume and, while taking photographs for a magazine article in an area where photography was prohibited, was arrested by the Swiss Guards along with his photographer (Paul Solomon), and eventually charged with "impersonating a priest".
-The charges were later dropped, and Solomon managed to protect the film from confiscation.
+Novello made newspapers around the world when he visited the Vatican in 1981 wearing the Sarducci costume and, while taking photographs for a magazine article in an area where photography was prohibited, was arrested by the Swiss Guards along with his photographer (Paul Solomon), and eventually charged with "impersonating a priest".
+The charges were later dropped and Solomon saved the film from confiscation.

 In his stage show in Las Vegas and Reno with the Smothers Brothers, Sarducci rolled a wheelchair with a dummy in the robes of a cardinal.
-In the act, Sarducci explained he was the assistant of 108-year-old "Cardinal Dario Fungi."
+In the act, Sarducci explained he was the assistant of 108-year-old "Cardinal Dario Fungi".